 RMMV approach: An MIS was set up by the Implementation Consultant to track construction progress and the use of funds online (RMMV Institutional Approaches A1-National KfW Experts with Increased Responsibility in Remote Verification and A3-Consultant-Led Monitoring > Section 2.1).
 The MIS dashboard shows the geographical location of the construction sites.
 KfW has read access and can track the status of construction projects in real time in the MIS.
 An image gallery shows current photos taken by the Implementation Consultant as part of the construction supervision process (tool type: cameras).
 This includes 360-degree images that can be viewed using 3D headsets.
 Links to videos of construction site inspections are also provided.
-The MIS also contains the monthly reports to provide all relevant information in one place.
+The MIS also contains the monthly reports to provide all relevant information and videos.
+The amount of information available is significantly greater than with conventional reporting.
+The progress of the construction projects can be verified at any time.
+Expansion of the infrastructure will improve the population's living conditions in the selected districts and boost the government's capacities.